-Foreign Bank Account Reporting (FBAR)
+Foreign Bank Account Reporting (FBAR) for 2019

 The FBAR is required because foreign financial institutions may not be subject to the same reporting requirements as domestic financial institutions.
 The FBAR is a tool to help the United States government identify persons who may be using foreign financial accounts to circumvent United States law.
 Investigators use FBARs to help identify or trace funds used for illicit purposes or to identify unreported income maintained or generated abroad.

 The civil penalty for failing to file an FBAR is $10,000 for each non-willful violation.
 But note that the government can apply this penalty per account and per year.
 That means your penalty exposure goes up the more accounts you have and the more years you fail to comply.
 If a violation is determined willful, the penalty is the greater of $100,000 or 50% of the amount in the account for each violation.
 Again, each year you did not file is a separate violation.